- Places to Explore

 Barcelona's restaurant scene is an ongoing adventure.
 Between avant-garde culinary innovation and the more rustic dishes of traditional Catalan fare, there is a fleet of brilliant classical chefs producing some of Europe's finest Mediterranean cuisine.

 Catalans are legendary lovers of fish, vegetables, rabbit, duck, lamb, game, and natural ingredients from the Pyrenees or the Mediterranean.
 The mar i muntanya (literally, "sea and mountain"—that is, surf and turf) is a standard.
-Rabbit and prawns, cuttlefish and meatballs, chickpeas and clams are just a few examples.
-Combining salty and sweet tastes—a Moorish legacy—is another common theme, as in duck with pears, rabbit with figs, or lamb with olives.
+Combining salty and sweet tastes—a Moorish legacy—is another common theme.

 The Mediterranean diet, based on olive oil, seafood, fibrous vegetables, onions, garlic, and red wine, is at home in Barcelona, embellished by Catalonia's four basic sauces—allioli (whipped garlic and olive oil), romescu (almonds, hazelnuts, tomato, garlic, and olive oil), sofregit (fried onion, tomato, and garlic), and samfaina (a ratatouille-like vegetable mixture).

-Typical entrées include habas a la catalana (a spicy broad-bean stew), bullabesa (fish soup-stew), and espinacas a la catalana (spinach cooked with oil, garlic, pine nuts, raisins, and bits of bacon).
-Toasted bread is often doused with olive oil and spread with squeezed tomato to make pa amb tomaquet, delicious on its own or as a side order.
+Typical entrées include habas a la catalana (a spicy broad-bean stew), bullabesa (fish soup-stew), and espinaques a la catalana (spinach cooked with oil, garlic, pine nuts, raisins, and bits of bacon).
+Toasted bread is often doused with olive oil and spread with squeezed tomato to make pa amb tomaquet delicious on its own or as a side order.

 Beware of the advice of hotel concierges and taxi drivers, who have been known to warn that the place you are going is either closed or no good anymore and to recommend places where they get kickbacks.

-Barcelona may have more bars and cafés per capita than any other place in the world.
+Aside from restaurants, Barcelona may have more bars and cafés per capita than any other place in the world.
 Cafés serve an important function: outdoor living room, meeting place, and giant cocktail party to which everyone is invited.
-Be advised: the sidewalk cafés along the Rambla are noisy, dusty, overpriced, and overexposed to thieves and pickpockets.
-Bars and cafés close at varying hours, though most of the hot spots in and around the Born are good until about 2:30 am.
+Be advised: the sidewalk cafés along the Rambla are noisy, dusty, overpriced, and exposed to pickpockets.

 Browse Barcelona Restaurants